FuelLabs/sway-vs-solidity/README.md

 # Sway vs Solidity Examples

-This repo contains 1:1 examples showing how to implement example Solidity code in Sway.
+### This repo contains 1:1 examples showing how to implement example Solidity code in Sway.

+> **Note**
+> [Sway](https://github.com/FuelLabs/sway) is a language under heavy development therefore the applications may not be the most ergonomic.
+Over time they should receive updates / improvements in order to demonstrate how Sway can be used in real use cases.

 <p align="center">
     <a href="https://github.com/FuelLabs//sway-vs-solidity/actions/workflows/ci.yml" alt="CI">